qgisau/qgis-au.github.io/content/posts/post-014.md

 ## Podcasts
 ### [Volodymyr Agafonkin: The Story behind Leaflet, Building the Simplest Mapping Library & Life in Ukraine] (https://www.mindsbehindmaps.com/episode/volodymyr-agafonkin-the-story-of-leaflet-building-the-simplest-mapping-library-amp-life-in-ukraine)
-Volodymyr delves into how he started leaflet, a truly interesting story and his life currently in Kyiv, Ukraine.
-You can watch or listen to the podcast.
+Volodymyr delves into how he started leaflet the importance of scratching an itch in the creation of tools.
+You can watch or listen to the podcast and I love at the end of [Mind Behind Maps](https://www.mindsbehindmaps.com/about) podcasts they always ask about podcasts and books.

 ### [37 myths about native forests!](https://www.abc.net.au/listen/programs/scienceshow/37-myths-about-native-forests-/103889928)
 I nearly fell out of my hammock when listening to Robyn William's The Sceince Show on ABC this weekend - they actually said "Geographical Information Systems" out loud!
 Well it was David Lindenmayer (30min 40s) espousing how [Dr Chris Taylor's](https://www.linkedin.com/in/chris-taylor-6721a28b/) analysis on current use of slope in the forestry industry.